na-vural/AES256-CBC-File-Enc-Dec/README.md

 ```

 ## TODO
-- Typos and some bugs will be fixed.
-- Probably the single source file will be splitted as multiple source file.
+- Output file option for decryption will be added.
+- Some tricks for faster encryption and decryption will be removed to make secure the algorithm.
+- To be compatible with fips-197, key expansion algorithm will be changed and expanded key will be stored as 4 by (NR256+1)*4 matrix instead of (NR256+1)*4 by 4 matrix.